happyhorseskull/you-can-datamosh-on-linux/README.md

 (If that doesn't work you may need to find where Py3 was installed with `$ which py3` or maybe `$ which python3`)

+Also you'll probably want to get ffmpeg from Homebrew if you don't have it already.
+Helpful instructions are available here https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX#ffmpegthroughHomebrew

 Good luck!